 while $(M,D)$ will denote the related conical manifold.
 We define

 for which the following relation holds

-where $\Lambda_m=(2m-1)!|\mathbb{S}^{2m}|$.
-This can be regarded as a singular Chern-Gauss-Bonnet formula, see for example Theorem~\ref{CGB}.
+where $\Lambda_m=(2m-1)!|\mathbb{S}^{2m}|$, see for example Theorem~\ref{CGB}.
 The critical threshold of a singular manifold is essentially related to the singular Adams-Trudinger-Moser inequality stated in Theorem \ref{ATM}.
 In the spirit of Troyanov \cite{troy} we let

 and give the following classification.

 \begin{definition} The singular manifold $(M,D)$ is said to be:

 \end{definition} See also the recent work of Fang-Ma \cite{FangMa} for a similar discussion.
 We point out we have a slightly different notation for $\Lambda_m$ with respect to the latter paper.